 The Grants Committee supports non-Masonic charities and other good causes that are proposed by Lodges and Districts within the Province of East Lancashire.
-It also supports direct applications made to it by charities and good causes.
 It encourages the active involvement of Freemasons within their local communities.

 The Fund Raising Committee has a responsibility to oversee a clear Marketing, Communication and Fund Raising strategy across the Province.